davedennis/iac-examples/vpc-and-network-iac/README.md

-# VPC Terraform IAC
+# VPC and Network IAC

-Creates the basic Infastructure for our VPC.
+Creates the basic Infastructure for our VPC and Networking.
 This includes the following
 1. A VPC
-2. Internet Gateway for the public subnet
+2. Internet Gateway for the Public subnets
-3. Public Subnet (As many as you need)
+3. Public Subnets (As many as you need)
-4. Private Subnet (As many as you need)
+4. Private Subnets (As many as you need)
-5. Route Table for the Public Subnet
+5. Route Table for the Public Subnets
-6. Default Security
+6. Default Security Groups

-## Dynamic Creationg of N Public Subnets
+## Dynamic Creation of N Public And Private Subnets
 You can modify the script to create as little or as many public and private subnets as you want.

 #### Modifications Needed